Adversarial Artificial Intelligence

 Solution: Novel attacks to efficiently reveal maximum possible information leakage and estimate privacy with higher statistical power and smaller sample sizes than previous state-of-the-art Monte Carlo sampling methods.

-Result: A set of tools for creating dataset perturbations and performing hypothesis tests that allow developers of general machine learning systems to efficiently audit the privacy guarantees of their system.
+Result: A set of tools for creating dataset perturbations and performing hypothesis tests that allow developers of general machine learning systems to efficiently audit the privacy guarantees of their systems.

 Challenge: Quantify the risk associated with adversarial evasion attacks under a highly realistic threat model, which assumes adversaries have access to varying fractions of the model training data.